Laci1953/Cowgol_on_CP_M/README.md

 I modified the first step of the compiler (COWFE.COM), enabling-it to store part of the data on the "extended" RAM space, beyond the "main" 64KB.

-The new compiler is in the 128_512_KB folder.
+The new compiler components are in the 128_512_KB folder.

-In the Examples folder, Startrek.cow must be compiled on a Z80 computer provided with 128/512 KB RAM.